alexcg1/my-first-jina-app/chapters/all_in_one.md

 1. Go to [jinabox](https://jina.ai/jinabox.js) in your browser
 2. Ensure you have the server endpoint set to `http://localhost:45678/api/search`
-3. Type a phrase into the search bar and see which South Park lines come up
+3. Type a phrase into the search bar and see which Star Trek lines come up

 **Note:** If it times out the first time, that's because the query system is still warming up.
 Try again in a few seconds!